MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-customer-defined.md

 ---
-title: Modify specific settings on your Azure Stack Hub switch configuration
+title: Change settings on your Azure Stack Hub switch configuration
-description: Learn what you can customize on your Azure Stack Hub switch configuration.
-After the original equipment manufacturer (OEM) creates the configuration, do not alter it without consent from either the OEM or the Microsoft Azure Stack Hub engineering team.
+description: Learn what settings you can change on your Azure Stack Hub switch configuration.
 author: IngridAtMicrosoft
 ms.topic: conceptual
 ms.date: 03/04/2020